 If you aren’t sure about where emphasis should go, ask for clarification.

 Questions, no matter how silly they might seem, are essential to making this a smooth job.

 Making it Count

-So, once you’ve done the forensics and made your notes, you need to speak to the producer or writer.
+So, once you’ve done the forensics and made your notes and listed your questions, you need to find a way to speak to the producer or writer.

 Many producers just want the job done and don’t want to be part of the session.
 This is where you can come unstuck as well.

 Say, you ask all the questions and confidently complete the job, only to have the client call and say, “Umm, this line blah blah blah…we were wondering if you could do it a little slower…and while you’re there, the second to last paragraph was too slow.
 So are you able to speed it up”.
 Grrrr!
 So back you go, trying to second guess what they want.

 The thing is, most voiceover artists are not engineers.
 If you’re like me, you’re self-taught and largely improvising your engineering skills.
 To have to go back is a pain.

 So, I always ask if the producer can call me or use one of the several digital platforms like Zoom or Google to be in the session with me and then be able to ‘okay’ and clarify everything I’m doing.